 The PCAOB makes certain information submitted by accounting firms available to the public, as required by Section 102(e) of the Sarbanes-Oxley Act and PCAOB Rule 2300.
 The PCAOB makes no representations as to the accuracy or completeness of this information.

-Forms maintained on the Web site may be found using the links on the right-hand side of this page.
+Forms maintained on the website may be found using the links on the right-hand side of this page.
 You may search firm filings using any portion of the firm’s name, or a former name or a second name reported by the firm to the PCAOB.
-To view the forms filed by firms, you need Adobe Acrobat Reader or Adobe Acrobat Pro (NOTE: versions 10.1.7 and 11.0.3 will NOT display the forms accurately).
+To view the forms filed by firms, you need Adobe Acrobat Reader or Adobe Acrobat Pro.
+Please note that the following software will not display firm filings accurately: Versions 10.1.7 and 10.1.8 of Adobe Reader X and Adobe Acrobat X Pro; and versions 11.0.03, 11.0.04, and 11.0.05 of Adobe Reader XI and Adobe Acrobat XI Pro.

 To register with the PCAOB, accounting firms must first submit electronically to the PCAOB a completed registration application on Form 1, which must be approved by the Board.
 Broker-dealer auditors should consult the PCAOB Staff Q&As on the Registration of Broker-Dealer Auditors for guidance in making their submissions.
 Firms seeking to register must also pay a registration fee.